LibreOffice/loeclipse/README.md

 Feel free to join [#libreoffice-dev on freenode](https://irc.documentfoundation.org/?settings=#libreoffice-dev) to get in touch with LibreOffice and LOEclipse developers.

+You can also write to the [LibreOffice development mailing list](https://lists.freedesktop.org/mailman/listinfo/libreoffice) if you have trouble working on this project.

 ### Prerequisites

 * Ubuntu: Install `libreoffice`,`libreoffice-dev` and `libreoffice-java-common`.